 We also examined the prevalence of results reported as marginally significant in sociology.
-The reporting of marginally significant results occurs when authors argue that statistically non-significant results (p > .05) provide evidence of nonzero true effects, although one can argue they have low evidential value (Benjamin et al., 2018; Ohlsson Collentine et al., Van Assen and Hartgerink, 2019; Pritschet, Powell and Horne 2016).
-Thus, arguing non-significant results represent true effects is likely to result in (unwarranted) false positives.
+The reporting of marginally significant results occurs when authors argue that statistically non-significant results (p > .05) provide evidence of nonzero true effects, although one can argue they have low evidential value (Benjamin et al., 2018; Ohlsson Collentine et al. 2019; Pritschet et al., 2016).
+Thus, arguing non-significant results represent true effects may result in (unwarranted) false positives.
 Since this can lead to audiences deciding a true effect exists while evidence for it is slight, marginally significant p-values can be considered undesirable.
 P-values reported as marginally significant can mainly be found among p-values in the range (.05-.10]; Pritschet et al. found that of p-values that are reported as marginally significant in psychology, 92.6% were in interval (.05-.10].
-Ohlsson Collentine et al. found that almost 40% of all p-values in the interval (.05-.10] they retrieved from the text of 44,200 articles of 70 psychology journals were reported as marginally significant.
-At the article level, they found that of all articles reporting p-values, almost 20% contained at least one p-value in interval (.05-.10] that was reported as marginally significant.
-Leahey (2005) found that in 10% of sociology papers from 1935-2000, marginal significance was assigned by ‘† p < .10’ in captions of tables.
-Finally, we examined the prevalence of statistical reporting errors, publication bias, a ‘bump’ in p-values, and p-values reported as marginally significant among results of explicitly stated hypotheses (i.e., referred to in the text as hypotheses to be tested in the paper), and compared it to the prevalence of these phenomena among statistical results not related to explicitly stated hypotheses.
+Ohlsson Collentine et al. (2019) found that almost 40% of all p-values in the interval (.05-.10] retrieved from the text of 44,200 articles of 70 psychology journals were reported as marginally significant.
+They also found that almost 20% of articles reporting p-values contained at least one p-value in interval (.05-.10] that was reported as marginally significant.
+Leahey (2005) found that in 10% of sociology articles from two unnamed top sociology journals from 1995-2000, a significance level of low evidential value of p < .10 was used.

+Finally, we examined the prevalence of statistical reporting errors, publication bias and p-hacking, a ‘bump’ in p-values, and p-values reported as marginally significant among results of explicitly stated hypotheses (i.e., referred to in the paper’s text as hypotheses to be tested), and compared it to the prevalence of these phenomena among statistical results not related to explicitly stated hypotheses.
 One would hope that at least reported results of explicitly stated hypotheses would be without inaccuracies through careful checking by authors before submission and by reviewers and editors before accepting a paper.
-On the other hand, as publication bias is assumed to primarily operate on results corresponding to main hypotheses in papers (Gerber and Malhotra 2006), one would expect the prevalence of (gross) inconsistencies, publication bias, and marginal significance to be stronger among results corresponding to explicitly stated hypotheses.
+On the other hand, as publication bias/p-hacking is assumed to primarily operate on results corresponding to main hypotheses in papers (Gerber and Malhotra 2006), one would expect the prevalence of (gross) inconsistencies, a ‘bump’ in p-values, and marginal significance to be stronger among results corresponding to explicitly stated hypotheses.
 More specifically, we hypothesized the following:

 H1: The prevalence of statistical reporting inconsistencies is larger among results of explicitly stated hypotheses than among results not related to explicitly stated hypotheses.